digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/participant_kms_migration/participant_kms_migration_new_namespace.rst

 To migrate a non-KMS participant to a KMS-enabled one we need to make sure we have this new participant connected to a KMS-compatible sync domain (e.g. :ref:`running JCE with KMS-supported encryption and signing keys <external_key_storage_interoperability>`).
-Afterwards, we transfer all parties, contracts and DARs from the old participant to the new one.
-Since, in this case, we do not transfer the identities from the old node to the new one we need to re-write our contracts so that they refer to the correct party ids.
+Afterwards, we transfer all parties, active contracts and DARs from the old participant to the new one.
+Since, in this case, we do not transfer the identities from the old node to the new one we need to re-write our contracts so that they refer to the new party ids.
 With this method, we can easily migrate our old participant that runs an older protocol version to a new participant with KMS enabled that can be running a more recent protocol version.
 Furthermore, we do not need to safe-keep the old node's root namespace key because our participant namespace changes.
+However, for it to work a single operator must control all the contracts or all participant operators have to agree on this rewrite.

 .. warning::
     Currently this migration only works if you are migrating from an old participant node running protocol version 3.
+This only works for a single operator or if all other participant operators agree and follow the same steps.

-First, you must recreate all parties of the old participant in the new participant, keeping the same display name, but with different ids:
+First, you must recreate all parties of the old participant in the new participant, keeping the same display name, but resulting in different ids due to the new namespace key:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/kms/KmsMigrationWithNewNamespaceIntegrationTest.scala
    :language: scala